 - All Adult and Youth Reading Programs

 - Film and book discussions

 - Youth Authors Special Programming

 Since 1982 the Friends has raised more than $600,000 for gifts to the Library.
 The Friends fundraising provides the Library with equipment, programs, services and other materials that it might not be able to buy otherwise.

-The Friends has two book trolleys that are stocked with used books available for purchase throughout the year.
-The upstairs book trolley is located to your right, next to the elevator, as you come up the stairs to the second floor.
+The Friends has two book sale carts stocked with used books available for purchase throughout the year.
+The upstairs book sale cart is located next to the elevator.
 It contains adult, teen and children’s books.
-The first floor trolley is located in the Children’s area in front of the information desk.
-Both trolleys contain gently used individually priced books.
-Payment is made to the cash box on the trolley.
-Pick up a good book to read or give as a gift!
+The first floor book sale cart is located in the Children’s area in front of the information desk.
+Both contain gently used individually priced books.
+Payment is made to the cash box on the cart.
+Pick up a good book for yourself or to give as a gift!

 As a member of the Friends you will receive:

 - Admission to Preview Nights before public book sales and to Members Only events

 The best part of belonging to the Friends of the Mount Prospect Public Library is meeting and working with people who share common interests.
 Membership in the Friends brings you a good feeling that comes from helping our Library and enjoying it!